mrblasco/energy_save_home_work/03-firms.md

 In a serious game called "Energy Chickens", energy saving measured through plug-in sensors earned participants eggs with which they could purchase accessories in a virtual farm.
-The intervention led to significant energy savings; however, the effects did not seem to last beyond duration of the game [@orland2014saving].
+The intervention led to significant energy savings; however, the effects did not seem to last beyond the duration of the game [@orland2014saving].
 Similarly, a large-scale competition involving small material rewards among 500 Italian bank branches also reduced energy consumption [@fanghella2022evaluating].

 <!-- Additionally, @schall2017incentivizing -->